marcotav/unsupervised-learning/pca/README.md

 <p align="center">
   <img src='images/pca_comp.png' width="300">
 </p>
 where i=1,2,3.
 These principal components are uncorrelated.
+The new axes of principal components are the most concise descriptors of our data.
+More concretely, each consecutive direction aims at maximizing the remaining variance and each direction is orthogonal to the others

+The total variance of your data gets redistributed among the principal components and most variance is captured in the first principal components and the noise is isolated to last principal compoments.
+Furthermore, there is no covariance between the principal components.